viamrobotics/docs/docs/components/board/fake.md

 # SMEs: Gautham, Rand
 ---

-Configure a `fake` board to test integrating a board into your robot without physical hardware:
+Configure a `fake` board to test integrating a board into your machine without physical hardware:

 {{< tabs name="Configure an fake Board" >}}
 {{% tab name="Config Builder" %}}

-Navigate to the **Config** tab of your robot's page in [the Viam app](https://app.viam.com).
+Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click on the **Components** subtab and click **Create component**.
 Select the `board` type, then select the `fake` model.
 Enter a name for your board and click **Create**.